duojs/duo/Readme.md

 Duo makes the manifest optional, bundles only the JS and CSS that you need, supports source transforms and has built-in github versioning support.

 Duo uses the file to determine the dependencies, not the manifest.
-Adding a dependency to your component.json will not do anything because you have not yet using it in your application.
+Adding a dependency to your component.json will not do anything because you have not yet used it in your application.

 ## Features